South African energy crisis: Crisis management

 In 2018, the National Energy Regulator of South Africa denied an application by Eskom to increase electricity tariffs by a future 19.9% for the financial year 2018/19.
-The regulator instead granted a 5.2% increase and gave a list of reasons for the refusal to grant higher tariffs that the South African newspaper Business Day stated painted "a picture of inefficiency, inaccurate forecasting and cost overruns" at the power utility.
+The regulator instead granted a 5.2% increase and gave a list of reasons for the refusal to grant higher tariffs that the South African newspaper Business Day stated painted "a picture of inefficiency, inaccurate forecasting, and cost overruns" at the power utility.
 Part of the refusal was the finding that Eskom had an additional 6,000 employees that were not needed, costing the company R3.8 billion annually.
 On 28 March 2018 Moody's Investors Service downgraded Eskom's credit rating to B2 from B1 stating that it was concerned with "the lack of any tangible financial support for the company in the February state budget".

 On 24 November 2020, Moody's further downgraded Eskom's long-term credit rating to Caa1.
 This places Eskom's credit within the "speculative grade" of investment, with a "very high credit risk".

+In 2015, the City of Cape Town sued the national government, demanding to be allowed to purchase electricity from third parties.
+The national government supported mandatory centralization in the Eskom system.
+Though Cape Town lost its case, in October 2020 the government changed its regulations to allow municipalities to build generation facilities or purchase electricity, subject to the final approval of the Ministry of Mineral Resources and Energy.
+The city then set a goal of 40% non-Eskom energy by 2030 and 100% clean energy by 2050.

-In an attempt to mitigate the impact of the energy crisis the City of Cape Town has adopted a range of local policies to even out local electricity demand on a daily basis as of 2022.
+Cape Town has adopted a range of local policies to even out local electricity demand daily as of 2022.
 This includes using the Steenbras Dam pumped water scheme to reduce the impact by up to two loadshedding levels.
+In April 2023, Cape Town announced plans to make it "loadshedding free" within 3 years starting with the construction of a 60MW solar plant.